 Handouts and other short documents (less than 50 pages)

 How much notice do I need to give?

-If you would like handouts, syllabi, articles, PowerPoint presentations, or other short documents in alternate format, we can do that!
+If you would like handouts, syllabi, articles, PowerPoint presentations, or other short documents in an alternate format, we can do that!
 We need at least 36 hours' notice during business days.

 How do I send electronic format documents?

 Email the document(s) as an attachment.
 In the email, please specify the format you need and when you need them done.

 Bring hard-copy documents into the Academic Support Programs office and fill out the (very short!) form letting us know which format you need and when you need them done.

 In most cases, we will email completed requests to your student email.

 If you are requesting Braille, we will send an email to your student email when it is ready for pickup.